 WHO I AM

 Much like the surface of our blue dot planet Earth, Dr Oli is approximately 60-70% water.
-He constantly strives to put much of the other 30-40% to good use in the field of diving medicine.
+He constantly strives to put much of the other 30-40% to good use in the fields of diving, hyperbaric and maritime medicine.

 Chair of the British Hyperbaric Association (BHA)